 The construction includes improvements at the Robertson Close Training Area, Kangaroo Flats Training Area; Mount Bundey Training Area; and Bradshaw Field Training Area.

 The project achieved 1st Pass Government Approval in 2017.
-Contingent on the necessary Departmental, Government and Parliamentary approvals being achieved, construction could start in 2020 and be complete by 2024.
+Construction commencement is contingent on the necessary Departmental, Government and Parliamentary approvals.

 Frequently Asked Questions

 1. Why are Defence and the US investing in the NT?